-The spring preload of the rear shock absorber can be adjusted to suit the motorcycle's load (ex: optional accessories etc.) and riding conditions.
-Refer to page 8-28 for proper adjustment procedures.
+The spring preload of the rear shock absorber can be adjusted to suit the rider's preference, motorcycle's load (ex: optional accessories etc.) and road conditions.
+Refer to page 8-27 for proper adjustment procedures.

-Spring preload adjuster
+1 Spring preload adjuster